icdar21-mapseg/icdar21-mapseg-eval/README.md

 - `nnn-OUTPUT-PRED.clf.pdf `:
   A visualization of predictions and their error classification against the ground truth.

-You can check the [Demo analysis notebook for task 3](task3_point_detect_eval_demo.ipynb) for further details about the tools we provide.
+You can check the [Demo analysis notebook for task 3](task3_point_detect_eval_demo.ipynb) for further details about the evaluation tools for task 3 we provide.